elunna/nerfhack-changelog/README.md

 * all footrice have more potent hissing attacks - the stoning process is twice as likely
 * foocubi gain a level when draining one from the player (xnh)
 * gas spores and volatile mushrooms start with exactly 1 HP
+* genetic engineers grudge all other monsters
-* all ghost class monsters get acid resistance.
+* all ghost class monsters get acid resistance
 * giant mimics get an engulf-digest attack
 * giant spiders can ensnare monsters in webs (Evil)
 * gnome lords and kings always get gnomish suits